mksec/silex-base/README.md

   serivce-providers registered.
 It also uses the `CacheTrait` to use an application-wide cache path, which may be set in the `app.cache` path.

-## Providers
+#### Providers

 * `ThemeServiceProvider`

   The `ThemeServiceProvider` may be used to dynamically determine the paths for Twig views and assets.
+Although it is meant to be used with the `BaseUiApplication`, it is compatible with a plain Silex Application.

 ## License